Ivanhahanov/mallory-operator/README.md

 - **Incident Response Drills:** Practice and refine response procedures for different threat scenarios.

 - **Educational Purposes:** Demonstrate simulated threat activities for security training sessions.
+> [!IMPORTANT]
-> **Disclaimer:** Mallory Operator is intended for controlled and ethical use only.
+>  Mallory Operator is intended for controlled and ethical use only.
 Ensure that simulations are conducted in compliant environments and in accordance with legal requirements.

 ## Getting Started